RedPitaya/HAMlab-doc/HAMlab/source/quickStart/spec.rst

 Power button
 ------------

-Momentarily pressing will turn the HAMlab ON.
+Momentarily pressing power button **(1)** will turn the HAMlab ON.
 It normally takes 30s from the button press until the HAMlab is ready to be used.
 Once HAMlab is ON, holding the power button pressed will cause the proper shut down of the device.
 Blue LED indication on the power button indicates that device is turned on.

 .. note::
 	In case that system halts and becomes unresponsive, device can be turned off by holding power button for a few seconds / until the blue LED is turned off.